-Over the past four financial years, we have experienced a reduction in our UDA delivery rates, as a result of pressures which have led to increased appointment times, a reduction in the number of exempt patients and changes to UDA band mix, along with the successful growth we have experienced in our private revenues.
+Over the past five financial years, we have experienced a reduction in our UDA delivery rates, as a result of disposals of loss making sites, a reduction in the number of hours dentists provide for NHS work, a reduction in the volume of contracted UDAs held by dentists, and the impact of growth in private revenues.
 When combined, these factors have led to localised shortages of dentists within some of our practices, as the availability and distribution of NHS dentists can vary widely across regions.
 As a result, we need to recruit additional dentists in order to fulfill our NHS contracts.
 In addition to the actions we have taken to increase UDA performance by working with dentists to increase their productivity, we have increased recruitment, both from within the UK and overseas, to increase capacity.
 Although we see an increase in the net number of dentists the recruitment of additional dentists will take time, as the clinical recruitment cycle can take a minimum of four months due to notice periods and the time taken to complete regulatory registrations.
 It can take significantly longer (between six and nine months) to recruit an overseas based dentist for NHS services.
 Furthermore, it takes time for newly appointed dentists to settle into the business and for their productivity to increase to normal levels.
 There can be no guarantee that we will be able to recruit sufficient dentists to address the shortage we currently have, either on acceptable terms, or at all.

 We have previously experienced similar periods in which a shortage of qualified dentists in the United Kingdom and our inability to fill vacancies had a negative adverse effect on our operations, and we may experience similar periods in the future.
 In particular, our ability to attract and retain dentists could be negatively affected by any adverse change in our reputation, and this risk may be exacerbated by our brand.
 Vacancies, whether localised or on a national scale, result in lower rates of UDA delivery and may partly reflect variable levels of spending on NHS dentistry by the NHS, and thereby affect our ability to perform under our contracts and our results of operations.
 Furthermore, our plans for future talent sourcing and retention of highly trained dental professionals may not materialise or may be more expensive than expected.
 We have historically experienced a high rate of turnover among our dental nurses.
 Increases in the national living wage in the United Kingdom may result in an increase to our staff costs, or may result in additional turnover among our dental nurses as the pay for other types of work will increase.
+The impact of the Covid-19 pandemic may reduce the number of people applying to train as a dentist or as a dental nurse as they wish to avoid clinical settings, this could reduce the pool of available workforce for us and increase the cost of future talent.